Mokona/Caterbuino/documentation/code.md

 ### The GameState

 `GameState` is an interface used by every state of the game.
 Consider a state as a distinct part of the game flow.
-In Caterbuino, there are three states: the game title, the gameplay part and a game over.
+In Caterbuino, there are four states: the game title, the credit part, the gameplay part and a game over.

 Each state is represented by a class that is in charge of the operations for this particular state, including when it is time to go to the next state.